New Data Science and Analytics MS

-As a part of this new focus the DSA program, in collaboration with Roswell Park, has submitted a NIH R25 grant, 'Exploring genomic data using Data Science and Analytics: A Buffalo State- Roswell Park Partnership' to support this addition to our program.
+As a part of this new unternship in genomics DSA program, in collaboration with Roswell Park, has submitted a NIH R25 grant, 'Exploring genomic data using Data Science and Analytics: A Buffalo State- Roswell Park Partnership' to support this addition to our program.

 The PACM & DSA programs are excited to welcome the new Dean of the recently combined School of Arts and Sciences, Dean Brian Cronk.

 DSA 621, Data Science Tools in Energy Engineering, was approved by Buffalo State.
-It will be part of the new DSA focus on Clean Energy curriculum.
+It will be a new elective suggested to students interested in clean energy analytics.